dominikh/go-tools/README.md

 libraries necessary to implement these tools.

 Unless otherwise noted, none of these libraries have stable APIs.
 Their main purpose is to aid the implementation of the tools.
-If you decide to use these libraries, please vendor them and expect regular backwards-incompatible changes.
+You'll have to expect semiregular backwards-incompatible changes if you decide to use these libraries.

 ## System requirements